Lumi-supercomputer/LUMI-AI-example/docs/containers.md

 ## Singularity and Slurm

-Most of the time container executeis on a compute node same way as regular program is.
-You need to prepend singularity command with `srun` launcher; plese note multiple srun tasks will spawn independent instances of the same container image.
+In order to run a program inside a container on a GPU node, you need to prepend the singularity command with the `srun` launcher.
+Plese note that multiple srun tasks will spawn independent instances of the same container image.

-This simple Slurm execution checks for available devices running Pytorch image on a GPU node.
+We can check whether the selected PyTorch image detects the allocated GPUs with the following commands.

-Using salloc command for instance:
+The command

 ```
 salloc -p small-g --nodes=1 --gpus-per-node=2 --ntasks-per-node=1 --cpus-per-task=14 --time=3 \
     --account=${PROJECT_ID}
 ```

-which allocates 2 GPUs and 14 CPUs from a single compute node for a 3 minute job, one could execute simple Pytorch command from the container:
+allocates 2 GPUs and 14 CPUs from a single compute node for a 3 minute job.
+We can then print out the number of detected GPUs via the following command:

 ```
 export SIF=/appl/local/containers/sif-images/lumi-pytorch-rocm-6.0.3-python-3.12-pytorch-v2.3.1.sif